Resources

 Of course, you’ll search MilitaryByOwner to find pet-friendly listings.

-But if you're having issues finding a home with your particular breed of dog, search outside-of-the-box websites like Mypitbullisfamily.org.
+But if you're having issues finding a home with your particular dog breed, search outside-of-the-box websites like Mypitbullisfamily.org.
 This non-profit organization created a pet-friendly rental home company database with “a mission to keep families together by advancing dog-inclusive rental and insurance policies and providing essential pet retention programming.”
-These rental homes include properties that avoid breed or weight restrictions and allow dogs with a Canine Good Citizen certification or that pass a pet interview.

-Leverage Your Personal Resources
+Leverage Your Personal Connections

 One of your best resources for finding a pet-friendly rental home is to tap into your personal resources, like social media and online and in-person groups.
 Maybe you’ve joined a local chapter of a dog meet-up group?
 Talk to the members about their rental home successes.